Articles

 Context

-Application risk management in Information Technology is not a standalone process.
-It’s a key part of the larger IT & cybersecurity risk management program, with each element intricately linked to securing an organization’s cyber ecosystem.
+ASRM in Information Technology is not a standalone process.
+It’s a key part of the larger information security risk management (ISRM) program, with each element intricately linked to securing an organization’s cyber ecosystem.

 Understanding the different strategies Chief Information Security Officers (CISOs) can employ to mitigate application risk is critical.
 These strategies can be broadly categorized as follows: